 Firstly, the Committee accepted that it might be appropriate to look to customary international law as a guide to the interpretation of terms used in the BIT.
 However, the Committee continued that it does not follow that customary law (Article 25 of the ILC Articles in this case) establishes a peremptory definition of necessity.
 Secondly, the Committee stated that Article 11 of the BIT and Article 25 of the ILC Articles are different in all important aspects and Article 25 does not offer a guide to interpretation of the terms used in Article 11.
 More importantly, the Committee noted that Article 25 is concerned with the invocation by a state party of necessity as a ground for precluding the wrongfulness of an act, while Article 11 provides that "This Treaty shall not preclude" certain measures, so that where Article 11 applies, the taking of such measures is not incompatible with the State's international obligations and is not therefore "wrongful."
 Thirdly, the Committee stated that invocation of a state of necessity under the terms of a bilateral treaty need not necessarily be "legitimated" by a "rule" of international law, noting that there may be no rule governing such questions.
 Fourthly, the Committee determined that, while there may be certain norms of international law, including customary law, which would render it unlawful under international law for States to agree to adopt a provision inconsistent with those norms, this is not the case in this dispute.
-Fifthly, the Committee noted that the statement that "judicial control must be ... concerned with whether the requirements under customary law or the Treaty have been met and can thereby preclude wrongfulness" begged the question, and stated that the prior question is whether there is wrongfulness.
+Fifthly, the Committee noted that the statement that "judicial control must be ... concerned with whether the requirements under customary law or the Treaty have been met and can thereby preclude wrongfulness" begged the question.
+The Committee stated that the prior question is whether there is wrongfulness, while Article 25 of the ILC Articles concerns preclusion of wrongfulness.
 The Committee noted that it is true that the BIT does not stipulate whether the Article is of a self-judging nature; however, if the measures are appropriately determined as "necessary", there would exist no violation of the treaty.

-The Committee then stated that whether the error of law in question constituted a manifest excess of powers should be determined based on whether that error amounted to a failure to apply the law or if it was mere misapplication of the law.
-The Committee determined that the Tribunal failed to apply the applicable law by failing to continue legal analysis on the application of Article 11 of the BIT after it denied the defense of necessity based on Article 25 of the ILC Articles.
-Moreover, the Committee concluded that the Tribunal engaged in an excess of powers by its failure to apply Article 11 of the BIT.
-The Committee also stated that it is obvious from a reading of the reasons of the Tribunal that it did not identify or apply Article 11 of the BIT as the applicable law.
+The Committee then stated that it is necessary to determine whether the error in question amounts to (i) a failure to apply the law, in which event the award of the Tribunal may be annulled, or (ii) a misapplication of the law, in which event the award will not be annulled.
+The Committee referred that the Tribunal denied the application of preclusion as enunciated in Article 25 of the ILC Articles and held that Article 25 of the ILC Articles "trumps" Article XI of the BIT.
+The Committee noted that this means that the Tribunal adopted Article 25 as a primary rule, instead of Article XI, which constituted a fundamental error in the identification and application of the applicable law.
+The Committee found that the Tribunal's failure to conduct a judicial review under Article XI constituted a manifest excess of powers under the ICSID Convention.
+Furthermore, it also noted that it is obvious from a simple reading of the reasons of the Tribunal that it did not identify or apply Article XI of the BIT as the applicable law.
 Based on the above, the Committee concluded that the excess of powers on the part of the Tribunal was manifest.
-The Committee concluded that the award of the prior instance deprived Argentina of its right laid down in Article 11 of the BIT and therefore must be annulled.
+The Committee concluded that the award of the prior instance deprived Argentina of its right laid down in Article 11 of the BIT and therefore must be annulled at the discretion of the Committee.